cwestwater/cwestwater.github.io/_posts/2017-10-08-Terraform-Part-2.md

 Destroy complete!
 Resources: 1 destroyed.
 ~~~

 And our VM has been deleted in vCenter.
-You will be prompted to type ```yes``` to confirm you actually want to run the command.
+You will be prompted to type `yes` to confirm you actually want to run the command.

 # Part 3

-In Part 3 we will look at using variable in the code and look at some of the files Terraform uses.
+In Part 3 we will look at how you can work with variables and the extra files we need to get them working.